If the owners of an LLC agree, an LLC can convert to a corporation. This could result in more paperwork and taxes, but what are the benefits?

 You need to issue stock as compensation.
 Stock is often offered as compensation to organizers or investors and also sometimes to employees.
 You can do this easily if you are a corporation, but not as easy if you remain an LLC.

 Joining a startup accelerator.
 Incubators or startup accelerators ask for equity for their services and this becomes easier if your company is incorporated.

 Lowering of self-employed taxes.
 Members of an LLC need to pay taxes, like Social Security and Medicare, based on the share they have of the profits from the company.
 In a corporation, owners are compensated just like all other employees and only need to pay taxes on this compensation.
 LLCs, however, can choose to be taxed as corporations without any conversion.

 The Right Time to Make the Change

-It is not easy to pinpoint the right moment for converting an LLC to a corporation, but you will be helped, if you follow certain guidelines.
-If you are planning to list your stock in a public offering, you will need to make the change from LLC to corporation.
-If your self employment tax is more than what your company would pay as corporation tax, it makes for one more reason for changing from an LLC to a corporation.
+It is not easy to pinpoint the right moment for converting an LLC to a corporation, but you will be helped if you follow certain guidelines.
+If you are planning to list your stock in a public offering, you will need to make the change from LLC to the corporation.
+If your self-employment tax is more than what your company would pay as corporation tax, it makes for one more reason for changing from an LLC to a corporation.
 Keep in mind, however, that you can always choose to pay your taxes as a corporation, without making this change.

 S Corporations Versus C Corporations